The Montreal Convention: Passengers' Rights

 In case of damage caused by delay, destruction or loss of baggage, the luggage compensation can reach up to 1,228 SDRs per passenger (about USD 909).

-If you are carrying any expensive items, you can file a special declaration (for an additional fee).
+If you are carrying any expensive items, you can file a special declaration (for an additional fee) when the luggage gets handed over to the carrier.
 If your luggage gets lost, the carrier is liable for a sum not exceeding the amount declared in your form.

 Compensation amounts